Sensor Installation Guide

 Check your Firewall Settings

-The firewall on your server must permit traffic on the ports that the persona requires to be open.
+The firewall on your server must permit traffic on the ports that the profile requires to be open.
+We recommend allowing all ports for maximum visibility into activity on your sensor.

-Once the GreyNoise sensor bootstrap is installed, your SSH port will be changed.
-The port us updated when the script runs, and the new port is provided as an output to the script.
-It can also be found in the visualizer after your sensor IP.
+• Once the GreyNoise sensor is installed, your SSH port will be changed.
+The port is updated when the script runs, and the new port is provided as an output to the script.
+If you missed it during the installation, you can find it on the Sensor Details Page for your sensor.

-My sensor shows the wrong IP address in the Visualizer.
+• Why does my sensor show the wrong IP address in the Visualizer?